A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: The Revolution

-Interestingly, the earlier paper by \cite{Tanner:Wong:1987} had essentially the same ingredients as \cite{Gelfand:Smith:1990}, namely the fact that simulating from the conditional distributions is sufficient to asymptotically simulate from the joint.
-This paper was considered important enough to be a discussion paper in the {\em Journal of the American Statistical Association}, but its impact was somehow limited, compared with \cite{Gelfand:Smith:1990}.
-There are several reasons for this; one being that the method seemed to only apply to missing data problems, this impression being reinforced by the name {\em data augmentation}, and another is that the authors were more focused on approximating the posterior distribution.
+Interestingly, the earlier paper by Tanner and Wong (\citeyear{TannerWong1987}) had essentially the same ingredients as Gelfand and Smith (\citeyear{GelfandSmith1990}), namely, the fact that simulating from the conditional distributions is sufficient to asymptotically simulate from the joint.
+This paper was considered important enough to be a discussion paper in the \textit{Journal of the American Statistical Association}, but its impact was somehow limited, compared with Gelfand and Smith (\citeyear{GelfandSmith1990}).
+There are several reasons for this; one being that the method seemed to only apply to missing data problems, this impression being reinforced by the name \textit{data augmentation}, and another is that the authors were more focused on approximating the posterior distribution.
 They suggested a MCMC approximation to the target $\pi(\theta|x)$ at each iteration of the sampler, based on

 that is, by replicating $m$ times the simulations from the current approximation $\hat\pi_{t-1}(z|x)$ of the marginal posterior distribution of the missing data.
-This focus on estimation of the posterior distribution connected the original Data Augmentation algorithm to EM, as pointed out by Dempster in the discussion.
-Although the discussion by Morris gets very close to the two-stage Gibbs sampler for hierarchical models, he is still concerned about doing $m$ iterations, and worries about how costly that would be.
-Tanner and Wong mention taking $m=1$ at the end of the paper, referring to this as an ``extreme case".
+This focus on estimation of the posterior distribution connected the original Data Augmentation algorithm~to EM, as pointed out by Dempster in the discussion.
+Although the discussion by Carl Morris gets very close to the two-stage Gibbs sampler for hierarchical models, he is still concerned about doing $m$ iterations, and worries about how costly that would be.
+Tanner and Wong mention taking $m=1$ at the end of the paper, referring to this as an ``extreme case.''

-In a sense, \cite{Tanner:Wong:1987} was still too close to Rubin's \citeyear{Rubin:1978} multiple imputation to start a new revolution.
+In a sense, Tanner and Wong (\citeyear{TannerWong1987}) were still too close to Rubin's \citeyear{Rubin1978} multiple imputation to start a~new revolution.
 Yet another reason for this may be that the theoretical background was based on functional analysis rather than Markov chain theory, which needed, in particular, for the Markov kernel to be uniformly bounded and equicontinuous.
 This may have discouraged potential users as requiring too much mathematics.